similicious/hibiscus-server-docker/README.md

 ## Access

-The server is accessible via HTTPS on port 8080.
-Make sure to use `https://` when accessing the server (e.g., `https://localhost:8080/webadmin`).
+The server is accessible on port 8080.
+By default, it uses HTTPS (e.g., `https://localhost:8080/webadmin`).
+If HTTPS is disabled via `HIBISCUS_HTTPS_ENABLED=false`, use HTTP instead (e.g., `http://localhost:8080/webadmin`).

 Default login: